 A world that swallows and encloses you, where getting lost seems inevitable, and your senses are disrupted and tested.
 In this in-between space, you break free from existing walls, transform from spectator to protagonist, and break with rules and expectations.
 You examine your own way of thinking, ultimately posing the collective question: Where are we going?

-The Lab is a production by Body of Art/Annemijn Rijk in collaboration with Theun Mosk (Ruimtetijd).
+The Lab is a production by Body of Art/Annemijn Rijk in collaboration with Theun Mosk.
 The Lab is a work that breaks free from cultural codes, including those of museums and theaters, and will be presented at various locations.
-The Lab premieres on September 11, 2025, at the Koepelhal in Tilburg and can be experienced there until September 15.
-Check the calendar for all the options.

 Where are we going?